pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 The following example warns against accidentally using running variables in your task definition.

-You won't run into these problems if you strictly use the below-mentioned interfaces.
+You won't encounter these problems if you strictly use the below-mentioned interfaces.

 Look at this repeated task which runs three times and tries to produce a text file with some content.